hdegen/MLOps-end-to-end/README.md

-# MLOps-end-to-end
+# MLOps project
-Full Machine Learning lifecycle with MLFlow, DVC, Docker, Kubernetes and Airflow on the cloud (AWS)
+Full inital pipeline project to create and maintain full lifecycle of ML models